Knowledge Management for Healthcare

-Even so, few healthcare organizations have a knowledge management strategy or an intentional approach to supporting the knowledge lifecycle: capturing; describing; organizing; sharing; and maximizing the re-use, adoption, adaptation, and application of knowledge.
+Even so, few healthcare organizations have a knowledge management strategy in place or have an intentional approach to how they manage the knowledge lifecycle: creating, capturing, securing, describing, sharing, and reusing knowledge.

 In today's increasingly complex environment, it is critical for organizations to make the most of their internal knowledge in order to offer the best possible health care, achieve operational excellence, spark innovation, and meet (or exceed!) stakeholders' needs.
 Consistent, systematic knowledge management practices can help organizations achieve these goals.

 Latest Knowledge Management Resources: